Guidance for Postgraduate Researchers

 The form requires the following file uploads:

-2. A supporting statement from your Research Supervisor(s) (to be completed by the Research Supervisor(s) and uploaded by the Postgraduate Researcher)
+• A supporting statement from your principal research supervisor (to be completed by the research supervisor and uploaded by the postgraduate researcher)

 To receive editable copies of these documents, please click on File>Download>Microsoft Word/Excel.